MysteryPancake/Fun/README.md

 # Fun Scripts
-Some small scripts for playing with.
+Small fun scripts that I like playing with.